-The Tenant may seek prior written approval from the PHA to house a guest in the unit for a period in excess of three days and/or nights (but in no event greater than 14 days and/or nights) provided that the Tenant submits a written request to the PHA for such approval, the written request provides the name of the proposed guest and the duration of the expected stay, and the PHA approves the request.
+The Tenant must seek prior written approval from the PHA to house a guest in the unit for a period in excess of three days and/or nights (but in no event greater than 14 consecutive days and/or nights or a total of 30 cumulative calendar days during any 12-month period), such approval not to be unreasonably withheld, provided that the Tenant submits a written request to the PHA for such approval, the written request received in advance provides the name of the proposed guest and the duration of the expected stay.
 Any person whose stay in the unit exceeds the permitted length of stay for guests shall be considered an unauthorized occupant, whose past or continuing presence in the unit constitutes a material violation of the Lease by the Tenant.